vmware-tanzu/community-edition/docs/site/content/docs/latest/upgrade-kapp-controller.md

 Tanzu Community Edition provides a built in version of kapp-controller that is dictated by the Bill of Materials (BOM) of the Tanzu Kubernetes Release (TKR) in use.

 It is possible to upgrade the kapp-controller version provided.
-Depending on whether you are running a standalone or management cluster, you will need to follow one of the following approaches.

 ## Managed clusters